Tuesday, 14 April 2026

 Stage 2, Clacton-on-Sea to Little Oakley (28km) where there is a pub (Ye Olde Cherry Tree) for a brief stop.
 You could eat here if taking the Harwich to Hook of Holland crossing.

 Stage 3, Little Oakley to Harwich (10km) takes you 5km to the Mayflower Pub near the Stena Line ferry terminal and optionally has a detour to the ferry terminal entrance.
 It then does the extra 5km to the Harbour ferry in Harwich Town where we take the 16:10 crossing to Felixstowe.
 It is suggested that individuals book the crossing in advance unless yoyr ride leader has done that.
 The 16:10 crossing is the last one of the day.
-As the first train out of London isn't until 08:30 timing is tight to try for the 15:10 crossing.
+As the first train out of London isn't until 08:30 on a Sunday timing is tight to try for the 15:10 crossing. https://theharbourferry.co.uk/

 Stage 4, Felixstowe Harbour to the hotel.